cronokirby/octo-blog/content/Posts/Haskell-in-Haskell-1-Setup.md

 aliases:
   - "/posts/2020/11/haskell-in-haskell-1-setup"
 tags:
-  - "/Haskell"
+  - "haskell"
-  - "/Programming Languages"
+  - "programming-languages"
-  - "/Compiler"
+  - "compiler"
 ---

 This is the first "real" post in the [Haskell in Haskell](/series/haskell-in-haskell/)